stackroute/calvin-communities/README.md

 Get all the above running on above mentioned ports respectively.

-# Steps for Starting all the services Individually.
+# Steps for Running all the services Individually.

 ## Starting Node app